Building Local Leadership and Collective Action in Papua New Guinea

 Project Team

-BSC has led two PDIA online action learning programs for The Voice Inc, a Department of Foreign Affairs and Trade (DFAT) funded Local Leadership & Collective Action Program in Papua New Guinea, to build the capability of local leaders to create broad coalitions for change.
+BSC has led three PDIA online action learning programs for The Voice Inc, a Papua New Guinean organization delivering its Australian Government supported Local Leadership & Collective Action Program, to build the capability of local leaders to create broad coalitions for change.

 Mali presenting at the Voice Inc conference